 Some people experience angina that does not fit the normal symptom parameters.
 This type of angina is called atypical angina.
-The symptoms of atypical angina include an indistinct discomfort in the chest, nausea, fatigue, indigestion, shortness of breath, and pain in the neck and back.
 Women usually experience atypical angina more than men do.
+Atypical angina symptoms include:

 Angina typically involves a group of symptoms centering on the heart in the upper body.
 If pain or pressure in the chest lasts more than a moment or two and does not subside with rest, get medical assistance immediately.
 Medical intervention, including CPR, can limit permanent damage from a heart attack.
 Anyone can perform CPR and restore blood flow to the heart muscle in the event of a heart attack.